Skip to content

 See Write a Sprint Plan for the full plan format.

-6 — Run Day 1
+6 — Run Day 0 (sprint planning)

 Terminal window

-python pace/orchestrator.py --day 1
+PACE_DAY=0 python pace/orchestrator.py

 PACE will: